boucadair/draft-boucadair-veloce-yang/draft-boucadair-veloce-yang.md

 RFCs are not be suited for documenting YANG modules.
 However, implementers/vendors are looking for reference models and sufficiently stable models to refer to.
 To that aim, this document proposes a new approach for documenting IETF-endorsed YANG modules.

 Guidance for writing YANG modules are discussed in {{!I-D.ietf-netmod-rfc8407bis}}.
-All these guidelines apply expect those related to narrative text.
+Guidelines related to code components ({{Section 3.2 of !I-D.ietf-netmod-rfc8407bis}}) or citations to references listed in the YANG module.

 This document mainly focuses on IETF modules.
 Note that {{I-D.ietf-netmod-rfc8407bis}} includes provisons for IANA-maintained modules to not be included in RFCs: